openconfig/featureprofiles/feature/security/gnsi/certz/server_certificates/README.md

 ### DUT Service setup

-Configure the DUT to enable the following services (that are using gRPC) are up and require user mTLS for authentication:
+Configure the DUT to enable the following services (that are using gRPC) are up and require using mTLS for authentication:

    * gNMI
    * gNOI